influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/query_language/data_exploration.md

 <br>
 # The basic SELECT statement

-The `SELECT` statement queries data from a particular [measurement](/influxdb/v1.4/concepts/glossary/#measurement) or measurements.
+The `SELECT` statement queries data from a specified [measurement](/influxdb/v1.4/concepts/glossary/#measurement) or measurements.

 Tired of reading?
 Check out this InfluxQL Short:
 <br>